0Baljinder/flight-fare-prediction-using-xgboost-catboost-lgbmboost/README.md

 The final solution includes a fully functional web application built using Flask and deployed on Render, allowing users to input flight details and receive a predicted fare in real-time.

 **link to visit webapp** - https://flight-fare-predictor-yie4.onrender.com
+**link to repository where model is deployed using render** - https://github.com/0Baljinder/model_deployment
 ## WebApp screenshots

 ![webapp screenshot](screenshots/Screenshot_2025-07-07-10-48-32-188_com.opera.browser.jpg)